 Here are some things to consider when choosing a company or tour provider.
 These are questions to ask yourself before booking, as most of this information should be apparent from their website.

-- do they truly care about the wellbeing of the animal, or is this strictly business?
+• do they truly care about the well-being of the animal, or is this strictly business?

-- what steps are taken to protect these animals?
+• what steps are taken to protect these animals?

-- are the whales behaving naturally?
+• are the whales behaving naturally?

-- is your presence invasive?
+• is your presence invasive?

 The great majority of tour providers that offer whale encounters do it because they love the animals and they love kayaking.
 They treat every encounter with respect and that should be apparent.
-You will probably find that the staff of these companies are just as excited at seeing a whale, sometimes even more so, than the clients.
+You will probably find that the staff of these companies are just as excited at seeing a whale, sometimes even more so than the clients.

 The power of the dollar is the most powerful tool of them all.

-Tasmania, Australia
+Sea Kayaking Tasmania, Australia

-Tasmania is a world class sea kayaking destination because it offers opportunities for all paddlers.
+Tasmania is a world-class sea kayaking destination because it offers opportunities for all paddlers.
 The 4000 kilometres of coastline on this island state make it easy to escape the crowds and find yourself an empty beach or a steep craggy cliff to explore.
 40% of the island is protected by reserves and National Parks, allowing those with a thirst for adventure to go deep into the wilderness or take a quick paddle break straight from its largest city of Hobart.

-This is of course an article about sea kayaking, but it’s worth noting that Tasmania also has top-notch white water paddling too.
+This is of course an article about sea kayaking, but it’s worth noting that Tasmania has top-notch white water paddling too.

 The wildlife in this part of the world is abundant on both land and sea – and air!
-There’s everything from seals, to penguins, to albatross.
+There’s everything from seals to penguins, to albatross.

-Raja Ampat, Indonesia
+Sea Kayaking in Raja Ampat, Indonesia

 Here’s a suggestion for those who like to go off the beaten path.
-A place I imagine only a few well-travelled readers may of heard of.
+A place I imagine only a few well-travelled readers may have heard of.
 In fact, it only showed up on my radar when researching this very article.

 Raja Ampat is a collection of 1,500 jungle-covered and thinly populated limestone islands.
 It is suggested that Raja Ampat has the most diverse marine ecosystem on Earth, with reefs even richer in life than the rest of what’s known as the Coral Triangle.